Faculty Academic Resources

 IR

 For a quick overview of our process, check out our Academic Misconduct process infographic.
-For a more detailed description, you can refer to sections III and VI of the Student Disciplinary Policy.
+For a more detailed description, you can refer to sections III and VI of the Interim Student Disciplinary Policy.
 If you would like a TA or another professor to serve as a witness, please ask them to give a full accounting of what they saw here.

 Should you have questions about the process or just wish to consult, don’t hesitate to contact us at 312-996-4857.